-A lot of human capital and monetary resources are spent conducting systematic reviews.
+Human capital and monetary resources are spent conducting systematic reviews.
 At the same time, there has been strong momentum towards promoting open science and data sharing.
 Technology can help us realize these ideals and improve the efficiency of the systematic review enterprise.
 A particularly inefficient systematic review step is data extraction from primary studies.
-Data extraction can be improved, for both doers and users of systematic reviews, through a data system that is robust, user-friendly, and amenable to sharing.
+Data extraction can be improved, for both producers and users of systematic reviews, through a data system that is robust, user-friendly, and amenable to sharing.

 SRDR+ isn't just a tool for organizing a systematic review's data extraction process.
 SRDR+ also functions as a repository of previously-extracted data.
-As of March 2019, the data extracted in more than 130 systematic reviews (for more than 13,000 primary studies) have been made public.
+As of February 2022, the data extracted in more than 200 systematic reviews (for more than 20,000 primary studies) have been made public.
 This means that future systematic review teams working on similar topics can reduce countless hours spent on data extraction by re-using these data.
-This resource is especially invaluable for teams conducting updates of systematic reviews.
+This resource is especially valuable for teams conducting updates of systematic reviews.

 SRDR+ also allows users of systematic reviews, such as guideline developers, policy-makers, patients, and the general public, to access study data that might be relevant to their decision-making processes.
-A list of systematic review projects with data that are publicly available through SRDR+ can be found here: https://srdr.ahrq.gov/projects/published.
+This data include summary results from systematic review projects that can be accessed using a feature of SRDR+ called SR360.
+A list of systematic review projects with data that are publicly available through SRDR+ can be found here.

 Saldanha IJ, Smith BT, Ntzani E, et al. The Systematic Review Data Repository (SRDR): descriptive characteristics of publicly available data and opportunities for research.
 Syst Rev. 2019 Dec.
 20;8(1):334. doi: 10.1186/s13643-019-1250-y.
 PMID: 31862012.